-The City of Sanford currently have limited funding devoted to homeless services, but their housing rehabilitation programs provide repairs that in some cases, can prevent homelessness, by improving substandard housing conditions, Additionally County ESG funding can be used Countywide.
+The City of Sanford currently has limited funding devoted to homeless services, but the housing rehabilitation programs provide repairs that in some cases, can prevent homelessness, by improving substandard housing conditions.
+County ESG funding can be used Countywide.
 A homeless shelter is located in Historic Goldsboro area.
 The City makes regular service referrals to the Rescue Outreach Mission to assist homeless individuals and families.
-Additionally, the City of Sanford in partnership with Seminole County participates in the Continuum of Care.
-The Homeless Services Network of Central Florida serves as the County's Continuum of Care (CoC) agency and partner to implement Street Outreach activities and report the latest Point-in-Time (PIT) survey counts to assist the local non-profit homeless service providers in developing and implementing strategies to address the needs of the current homeless population, whether sheltered or unsheltered.
+The City of Sanford participates in the Continuum of Care.
+The Homeless Services Network of Central Florida serves as the lead agency for the Continuum of Care (CoC) agency.
+HSN implements Street Outreach activities and report the latest Point-in-Time (PIT) survey.
+To assist the local non-profit homeless service providers in developing and implementing strategies.

-During the 2017-2018 program year the City of Sanford partnered with Seminole County and the Heart of Central Florida United Way to contract with Florida Housing Coalition to provide training and technical assistance to the Rescue Outreach Mission
+During the 2017-2018 program year the City of Sanford partnered with Seminole County and the Heart of Central Florida United Way to contract with Florida Housing Coalition to provide training and technical assistance to the Rescue Outreach Mission.